JthanT/nfl-game-prediction/README.md

 # NFL Game Prediction

-#### This application predicts the outcomes of NFL games based on an assigned grade.
+#### This application predicts the outcomes of NFL games based on calculated team grades.
 These grades are calculated with the following factors:
 ##### - Offence Rank
 ##### - Defence Rank
 ##### - Special Teams Rank